 Swimming pools and spas

-A building permit is required to be obtained prior to construction or installation of a swimming pool or spa that is capable of holding more than 300mm of water.
+A building permit is required if you are constructing or installing a swimming pool or spa that is capable of holding more than 300mm of water.

 A building permit is not required for general maintenance to an existing pool/spa safety barrier, provided the maintenance is carried out using materials commonly used for the same purpose as the material being replaced, and will not adversely affect the safety of the public or occupiers of the building.